Emmetin/rsschool-cv/cv.md

     alert(Math.random()*5)
 6. I worked for Greenpeace call-center.
 7. I went through a "Programming Basics" course on geekbrains.
 Now I'm taking The Rolling Scopes Front-end developer course.
 I'm a second-year student of 'Business-IT' faculty at MISIS
+8. I passed EGE in English exam and got 90 points.
+Currently studying at the hardest course at the university.
+My English level is C1.
+I visited 18 countries and I am pretty fluent as I have a lot of multi-cultural practice